ministryofjustice/courtfinder/README.md

 ## Set-up

+### ImageMagick

+Court photos are resized when uploaded.
+This requires an install of ImageMagick on your environment.
+Install manually using from [http://www.imagemagick.org/script/index.php] or [http://cactuslab.com/imagemagick/].

+Then run:

+    which convert

+Note the path to ImageMagick and run the following line (replacing with your path to ImageMagick) before running bundle install.
+The below example is based on a `which convert` output of `/opt/ImageMagick/bin/convert`:

+    export PKG_CONFIG_PATH="/opt/ImageMagick/lib/pkgconfig:$PKG_CONFIG_PATH"

 ### Data

 Export from mySQL database and replace the files into /db/data.
 When exporting use 'Export Method' custom, 'Format' CSV and make sure you check 'Put columns names in the first row'.